brunodpoliveira/Fallout1DemoAI/README.md

   based on conditions like enemy presence and intent.
 The rules for movement and shooting during combat can be defined within the combat state, keeping things relatively straightforward
 - Use custom Fallout-themed sprites
-- Design an actual UI that has to solve the UI bugs, esp in Dialog Window
+- Design an actual UI that has to solve the UI bugs, esp in Dialog Window (ex: player can click the other btns of the controls)
 - Second round of optimization/ SOLID Clean Code refactor
 - Create a custom level in the latest version of LDTK, if possible, w custom graphics
 - Add sound effects to the demo